uberamd/uberblog-hugo/content/post/getting-started-with-openshift-v3-on-vmware.md

 ## Goal

 After following this tutorial you should end up with a functional environment running OpenShift Origin.
-This environment will consist of 1 Master and 4 Nodes.
-We will be taking advantage of the OpenShift Ansible repository to tackle a majority of the steps here.
+This environment will consist of 1 Master and 4 Nodes which isn't a fully production-ready environment as ideally you will have multiple masters.
+We will be taking advantage of the OpenShift Ansible repository to tackle a majority of the heavy lifting, thus most of these steps fit into the "prep work" and "testing that everything worked as planned" category.
 If you're looking for an in-depth guide on OpenShift see here: https://docs.openshift.org/latest/install_config/install/planning.html

-This is a somewhat intermediate guide as it assumes you know a bit about VMware, DNS, the command line, and OpenShift.
+Do note that this is a somewhat intermediate guide as it assumes you know a bit about VMware, DNS, the command line, and OpenShift.
 If you're new to all of these topics you're going to have a hard time.

 Lets get started.